Growing Trees and Amoebas' Replications: Amoebas

 \begin{remark} Confining trees can be replaced by confining graphs.
 Totally confined amoebas can be defined in this more general setting too. \end{remark}

-\begin{remark} In \cite{gurvich2023avoidability}, general two-rooted graphs are considered in the extension process.
+\begin{remark} One can use general graphs rather than trees in the extension process (in \cite{gurvich2023avoidability} it was done for general two-rooted graphs).
 Since attaching paths to a graph does not change its set of cycles, this process is finite for non-trees.
 As we mainly study mortality, we restrict our attention to the case of trees. \end{remark}